 In order to attract and retain the appropriate talent pool, the group needs to ensure that all aspects of the employee’s experience, including but not limited to remuneration and incentivisation, is properly structured.

 |Employment equity score||11.0/15||10.9/15|

 Human capital management

 We believe that the sustainable growth of our group depends as much on our people as it does on our operational expertise.
-Our employment policies are designed to empower and develop employees, and create an environment in which each employee can perform and grow to his or her fullest potential.
+Our employment policies are designed to empower and develop employees, and create an environment in which each employee can perform and grow to his or her fullest potential regardless of ethnic background or gender.
 We also strive to attract and retain the highest calibre staff while at the same time redressing historical imbalances, where they may exist.

 Job creation and employee stability

-The group contributes approximately 15 600 direct jobs and 24 500 combined direct and indirect jobs (including contract staff employed by third-party service providers) where our operations are situated in South Africa.
+The group contributes approximately 12 800 direct jobs and approximately 20 800 combined direct and indirect jobs (including contract staff employed by third-party service providers) within the communities in which our operations are situated in South Africa.

-Staff resignations increased slightly to 10.2% (2017: 9.8%) and remains acceptable for the hospitality industry and is testimony to the favourable employee engagement and values-based leadership approach across the group.
+Staff resignations at 11.2% remain low for the hospitality industry and are testimony to the favourable employee engagement and values-based leadership process within the group.

-Tsogo Sun has always sought to find ways to help our employees to manage their health.
-This past year has seen an increase in the provision of company hosted health programmes, ranging from increased chronic health management, running groups, exercise classes and weight loss programmes.
-These are in addition to the formal structures in place to support our healthy workforce such as employee clinics in Tsogo Sun gaming, an employee assistance helpline, wellness days and executive medicals.
-During the year, a total of 57 143 primary healthcare consultations were provided at employee clinics located at our casino complexes and this has contributed positively to the management of absenteeism within the group.
-Healthy meal options are also provided to our employees in canteens at our hotels and casinos.
+Tsogo Sun is committed to the wellness of our employees and provides services to them through employee clinics in Tsogo Sun gaming, an employee assistance helpline, wellness days and executive medicals.
+During the year, a total of 48 000 primary healthcare consultations were provided at our employee clinics located at our casino complexes and this has contributed positively to the management of absenteeism within the group.
+Meals are also provided to our employees in canteens at our hotels and casinos.